 Sliding barn doors are a trendy, do-it-yourself design upgrade that can really transform your home’s aesthetic.
-The increased popularity of farmhouse-style homes has made sliding barn doors more common than ever.
+In fact, the increased popularity of farmhouse-style homes has made sliding barn doors even more common than ever.

-Basically, a sliding barn door is a door you can install anywhere in the home, and it’s usually a wood or metal door hung on a sliding track.
+Basically, a sliding barn door is one that you can install anywhere in the home, and it’s usually a wood or metal material hung on a sliding track.
 Instead of opening and closing like a traditional door, it slides to the side and hangs neatly against the wall.
-People love them because they can easily revamp a space and add lots of character.
-Plus, installing sliding barn doors is pretty simple if you love to DIY.
+People love them because they’re space savers, they can easily revamp a space, and they add lots of character to the room.
+Plus, installing sliding barn doors is pretty simple if you love to do DIY.
 But before you delve into the trend made famous by Magnolia’s Chip and Joanna Gaines, there are a few things you should take into consideration.

-Trend vs. timeless
+Trendy vs. timeless

-While sliding barn doors have been around forever, they definitely have achieved “trendy” status.
+While sliding barn doors have been around forever, they’ve definitely achieved the “trendy” status.
 And, like any trend, you should seriously consider your motivation before investing in sliding barn doors.
 There’s a big difference between genuinely loving a look and liking it because it is the “cool” thing of the moment.
-Ask yourself questions like, “Am I still going to love these five years from now?” and “If I sell this house in a few years, is someone going to appreciate this?”
-If you can see long-term potential, then you’re good to go.

-Pros and cons of installing sliding barn doors
+Pros of installing sliding barn doors

-Questions to ponder beforehand
+5 questions to ponder beforehand

 Do sliding barn doors work in your home?

-You should always take into consideration your home style before embarking on any home renovation project.
+You should always take into consideration your home’s style before embarking on any home renovation project.
 Traditional barn doors can look great in a farmhouse style, coastal, or even traditional home.
 However, if you install them in a mid-century or modern home, they will look seriously out of place.
-There are also lots of different types of sliding barn doors that offer a different look.
-For example, a more minimalist home might benefit from metal French-style sliding barn doors, while a modern home would be better suited with a more streamlined design.

 Will you have enough privacy?

-Before you consider installing DIY barn doors, Cynthia Peller Hum, an associate at Hirsch Bedner Associates, the global leader in hospitality interior design, reveals two major details to keep in mind: sound and privacy.
+Before you consider installing DIY barn doors, Cynthia Peller Hum, an associate at Hirsch Bedner Associates, the global leader in hospitality interior design, reveals two major details to keep in mind: Sound and privacy.

 Unlike a traditional door, sliding barn doors don’t block out the majority of sound.
-“Don’t forget you will hear more sound through a sliding barn door than a traditional swing door, since the edge isn’t sealed as tight,” Hum points out.
+“Don’t forget, you will hear more sound through a sliding barn door than a traditional swing door since the edge isn’t sealed as tight,” Hum points out.

 Is your door header proportionate?